backstage/backstage/packages/core-components/api-report.md

   text: string;
 }

-// Warning: (ae-missing-release-tag) "ConfigBasedAutoLogoutProvider" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export const ConfigBasedAutoLogoutProvider: ({
   children,
 }: PropsWithChildren<ConfigBasedAutoLogoutProviderProps>) => JSX.Element;

-// Warning: (ae-missing-release-tag) "ConfigBasedAutoLogoutProviderProps" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export type ConfigBasedAutoLogoutProviderProps = {};